inspec/inspec-aws/docs/resources/aws_waf_byte_match_sets.md

 ## Matchers

-This InSpec audit resource has the following special matchers.
+This Chef InSpec audit resource has the following special matchers.
 For a full list of available matchers, please visit our [Universal Matchers page](https://www.inspec.io/docs/reference/matchers/).

 The controls will pass if the `list` method returns at least one result.